LANAP Laser Periodontal Procedures

 Pacific Periodontics & Dental Implant Centre — Monterey & Salinas CA

 Another recent development in periodontal treatment is the use of laser to regenerative tissue.
-Utilizing the bodys own natural ability to heal itself, Dr. O'Shea and Dr. Keeley utilize the PerioLase for the Laser Assisted New Attachment Procedure (LANAP).
+Utilizing the bodys own natural ability to heal itself, Dr. O'Shea, Dr. Keeley, Dr. Kim and Dr. Pham utilize the PerioLase for the Laser Assisted New Attachment Procedure (LANAP).
 Performed without a scalpel and sutures, LANAP creates an environment for regeneration of the tissues around your teeth (gum, bone, cementum, ligament) that are lost due to periodontal disease.

 The laser therapy works by targeting only diseased gum, which it discerned by the color.
 Diseased gums are darker than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.
 Because of the regrowth of this connective tissue, there is also a much lower chance of gum disease returning than with traditional surgery.

-Due to the ability of the laser to target and remove only diseased tissue, Kevin E. O'Shea, DDS and Patrick M. Keeley, DMD are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Kevin E. O'Shea, DDS, Patrick M. Keeley, DMD, Jin Wan Kim, DDS and Huy Pham, DDS are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
 This is in conjunction with a detailed home care program that is described below.